 When most people think of Indianapolis, the first thing that comes to mind is usually the Indy 500 annual car racing event.
 And not much beyond that.
 But Indiana's largest city is so much more than just a racetrack.
-Indy, as its residents affectionately call it, might not have the sweeping skylines or the bustling population of flashier metropolises; but it is arguably one of the most beautiful cities in America, in its own understated way.
+Indy, as its residents affectionately call it, might not have the sweeping skylines or the bustling population of flashier metropolises; but it is arguably one of the most beautiful cities in America in its own understated way.
 With its perfect amalgamation of towering skyscrapers and natural beauty, Indianapolis is full of surprises and definitely worth visiting in your lifetime.

 First popularized on the east coast in the early 1900s, duckpin bowling has all but fizzled out.
-Yet the game still survives and thrives in all its old school glory in Indianapolis' Fountain Square Theater Building, which devotes two of its floors to it.
-Duckpin bowling balls are slightly smaller than softballs and have no finger holes, and the pins are short and squat, making this vintage version of bowling slightly more challenging than traditional ten-pin.
+Yet the game still survives and thrives in all its old-school glory in Indianapolis' Fountain Square Theater Building, which devotes two of its floors to it.
+Duckpin bowling balls are slightly smaller than softballs and have no finger holes, and the pins are short and squat, making this vintage version of bowling somewhat more challenging than traditional ten-pin.
 For this reason, bowlers are generously allowed three frames instead of the usual two.

 Famous for hosting the Indy 500, the biggest all-day sporting event in the world, this speedway in America's heartland draws hundreds of thousands of spectators annually.
 The big race might only happen once a year, but opportunities to explore the raceway from behind the wheel abound.
 And the Indianapolis Motor Speedway Museum, located onsite, is a must-see.

-Built in the early 20th century by James Allison, co-founder of the Indy 500, this elaborate estate features a sunken conservatory, a music room with a two-story pipe organ, and an aviary with Tiffany stained glass windows that formerly housed exotic birds.
-Outside the majestic manor, you can enjoy tranquil ponds, manicured landscapes, greenhouses, and orchards, all of which rest on a cliff which overlooks wetlands.
+Built during the early 20th century by James Allison, co-founder of the Indy 500, this elaborate estate features a sunken conservatory, a music room with a two-story pipe organ, and an aviary with Tiffany stained glass windows that formerly housed exotic birds.
+Outside the majestic manor, you can enjoy tranquil ponds, manicured landscapes, greenhouses, and orchards, all of which rest on a cliff that overlooks wetlands.
 Allison clearly spared no expense on his home turf, and it shows.

-Pork tenderloin sandwiches are made with a thinly pounded seasoned pork cutlet that has been breaded and then deep fried, very similar to Wiener Schnitzel.
-These addictive sandwiches are an Indiana staple and are hugely popular all across the Midwest.
+Pork tenderloin sandwiches are made with a thinly pounded seasoned pork cutlet that has been breaded and then deep fried, similar to Wiener Schnitzel.
+These addictive sandwiches are an Indiana staple and hugely popular across the Midwest.
 You can find them in eateries all over Indianapolis, so make sure to try one when you're in town.

 Holliday Park would be magical even if it wasn't dotted with the remains of a demolished New York City skyscraper, but it is.
 These remains also make it one of Indianapolis's most compelling attractions.
-The park's acres of natural beauty and reflecting pools will make you feel like you've stepped straight into a fairytale.
-Especially when you come across rows of Greek columns, limestone statues, and ornate stone pedestals that have been repurposed as park benches.
+The park's acres of natural beauty and reflecting pools will make you feel like you've stepped straight into a fairytale, especially when you come across rows of Greek columns, limestone statues, and ornate stone pedestals that have been repurposed as park benches.
 These striking architectural features once adorned the St. Paul skyscraper in NYC, built in 1898 and torn down in the 1950s.